dujanhung/api-doc-converter/doc.md

 ◧◉delim(','),collumn('1')○
 ```

-represents an infinite repetitive structure of a list, or a table regex with delimeter.
+represents an infinite repetitive structure of an abitrary text, a list, or a table.

 <table><thread><tr><td>
 attributes